What Your Server Upgrade Plan Needs

-But routinely updating your Helix Core server delivers benefits.
-Being on a recent version is a key requirement for support.
-Plus each Helix Core release has numerous small enhancements and addresses issues.
-And depending on what version you are on, you could be missing a lot of great new features.
-Most importantly, Perforce is constantly improving performance.
-Developer productivity and high-performance automation are the keys to getting the most out of your investment in Helix Core.
+Routinely updating your servers delivers benefits to your teams.
+Being on a recent version is often a key requirement for support.
+Each release also has numerous small enhancements and addresses issues.
+Depending on what version you are on, you could be missing a lot of great new features that could improve your performance.

-Most Helix Core installations are mission-critical for our customers, and they involve a lot of moving parts with integrations, tooling, and environment settings.
-So, for any installation beyond a single server, contemplating a server upgrade requires planning.
+Most installations are mission critical.
+A server upgrade plan needs to involve a lot of moving parts with integrations, tooling, and environment settings.
 With the right plan, surprises can be all but eliminated.

 We are going to focus on tips for large enterprise customers who have more complex environments.
 For smaller teams, you may not need to follow all these tips, but you will likely benefit from doing so.